jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 ~~~
 A fellow is visiting a strange town when he notices
-his watch has stopped.He walks down the main street
+his watch has stopped.
+He walks down the main street
 and comes upon a storefront filled with watches
 in display cases, in the windows, and on the walls.
 He walks in and asks the proprietor to repair his watch.